JaKooLit/Hyprland-Dots/README.md

 ## ✨ Copying instructions.
 - Note!
 The auto copy script will create backups of intended folders to be copied.
 However, still a good idea to manually backup just incase script failed to backup!

-- ~/.config (btop, cava, dunst, foot, hypr, swappy, swaylock, waybar, wofi) - These are folders to be copied.
+- ~/.config (btop cava dunst gtk-3.0 hypr kitty rofi swappy swaylock waybar wlogout) - These are folders to be copied.
 - ~/Pictures/wallpapers - Will be backed up

 ### 🔔 Automatic copy of configurations